Pelvic & Hernia Mesh Lawsuit Settlements

 In 2011, C.R BARD was compelled to settle more than 2,600 lawsuits that resulted from their defective hernia mesh.
 In this particular case, recoil rings that were supposedly expected to spring the mesh open failed resulting to injuries such as fistulas and abscesses in patients.

 Each year, about one million of these surgeries are conducted in the United States alone.
 And while most of these work as intended, some of these as aforementioned have led to serious legal implications to the companies involved.
-As of this time nonetheles, there have been no large settlements for mesh products such as Ventralex, C-QUR, and Phsiomesh.
+As of this time nonetheless, there have been no publicly reported large settlements for mesh products such as Ventralex ™, C-QUR ™, and Physiomesh ™.